 Future of AI in Healthcare:

-Inside the healthcare industry, AI will be essential in rapidly and reliably diagnosing problems.
-Also with help of AI, new drug development will indeed be quicker and more cost-effective.
+Inside the healthcare industry, AI will be essential for rapidly and reliably diagnosing problems.
+Also, with the help of AI, new drug development will indeed be quicker and more cost-effective.

 Without the need for a question, maintaining data security is indeed a top priority for every business.
 Below seem to be some predictions about just how cyber security will alter as a result of AI:

 - Security mechanisms will indeed be monitored using AI techniques.